PyGreSQL/PyGreSQL/docs/contents/pgdb/connection.rst

 .. attribute:: Connection.type_cache

-    A dictionary with type information on the PostgreSQL types
+    A dictionary with the various type codes for the PostgreSQL types

-You can request the dictionary either via type names or type OIDs.
+You can request the dictionary either via a PostgreSQL type name (which (is equal to the DB-API 2 *type_code*) or via a PostgreSQL type OIDs.

-The values are named tuples containing the following fields:
+The values are *type_code* strings carrying additional attributes:

         - *oid* -- the OID of the type
-        - *name*  -- the type's name
         - *len*  -- the internal size
         - *type*  -- ``'b'`` = base, ``'c'`` = composite, ...
         - *category*  -- ``'A'`` = Array, ``'B'`` = Boolean, ...